krislerv/tdt4900-master-thesis/README.md

 `use_week_time_attn` decides whether or not to use the week-time attention mechanism in the inter-session RNN.
 `use_per_user_inter_attn` decides whether or not to use per-user linear layers for computing attention weights in the inter-session RNN.

+`use_intra_attn` decides whether or not to use attention mechanism in the intra-session RNN.
+`intra_attn_method` decides the method of the intra attention mechanism.
+`use_per_user_intra_attn` decides whether or not to use per-user linear layers for computing attention weights in the intra-session RNN.

+`bidirectional` decides whether or not to use bidirectional RNNs.

+#### Hierarchical attention specific parameters
 `method_on_the_fly` decides which method to use when creating session representations.
 `method_inter` decides which method to use when creating user representations.
 `use_delta_t_attn` decides whether or not to use delta-t attention when creating user representations.

-`bidirectional` decides whether or not to use bidirectional RNNs.

-#### Hierarchical attention specific parameters
-`use_hidden_state_attn` decides whether or not to use the hidden attention mechanism in the inter-session RNN.
-`use_delta_t_attn` decides whether or not to use the delta-t attention mechanism in the inter-session RNN.
-`use_week_time_attn` decides whether or not to use the week-time attention mechanism in the inter-session RNN.
-`use_per_user_inter_attn` decides whether or not to use per-user linear layers for computing attention weights in the inter-session RNN.